renatomaia/coutil/doc/manual.md

 `mode` might also be prefixed with character `~` to execute it in [blocking mode](#blocking-mode).

 When either `n` or `N` are present in `mode`,
-`perm` is a number indicating the permissions of the file to be created, just like argument `perm` of [`file:grant`](#filegrant-perm--mode).
+`perm` indicates the permissions of the file to be created, just like argument `perm` of [`file:grant`](#filegrant-perm--mode).

 **Note**: these file permissions are not enforced by the call that creates the file.